midnightsecret/midnight-secret.github.io/README.md

-This repository will hold my personal website.
-It currently contains a minimal `index.html` page to verify that GitHub Pages works.
+This repository is a fresh start for my personal site.
+Right now it only contains a single `index.html` page for testing GitHub Pages.